-This matter is before the Court on petitioner's application to proceed in forma pauperis and his pro se petition for a writ of habeas corpus.
-The application will be granted, and the petition will be dismissed.
+This matter is before the Court on consideration of petitioner's pro se petition for a writ of habeas corpus.
+Petitioner challenges criminal charges brought against individuals stemming from their activities on January 6, 2021, at the United States Capitol.
+He lacks standing to do so, and his petition will be denied.